DMS055/HilbertCurve/README.md

 # HilbertCurve

-A simple Java program for visualising the Hilbert Curve (a space-filling curve) written using the Processing 3 evniorment.
+A simple Java program for visualising the Hilbert Curve (a continuous fractal space-filling curve) written using the Processing 3 evniorment.

 Inspired by the one and only Daniel Shiffman and [Marcin Chwedczuk's algorithm for drawing Hilbert curve](http://blog.marcinchwedczuk.pl/iterative-algorithm-for-drawing-hilbert-curve).